Guide to Work, Study, Travel and Living Abroad

 Piazza Grande in Arezzo, Tuscany.
 Photo © Transitons Abroad.

-I have lived in Tuscany for over five years now in Arezzo and now in the smaller town of Chiusi (Siena).
-My friends back home always ask me how one can find employment in Italy.
-Let's be up front: It is by no means easy to find work in this beautiful but often complicated and bureaucratic country.
-You really have to be innovative with your ideas because of the high unemployment.
-The best advice I can give is to think creatively.
-I won’t discuss here how you can get a job at a multinational firm in Italy, such as a transfer to an Italian bank, but rather how to work on your own as an entrepreneur for the smaller companies.
+I have lived in Tuscany for over five years in Arezzo and the smaller town of Chiusi (Siena).
+My friends back home always ask me how to find employment in Italy.
+Let's be upfront: Finding work in this beautiful but often complicated and bureaucratic country takes work.
+You really have to be innovative with your ideas because of red tape.
+The best advice I can give is to think creatively and explore all options.
+I won't discuss how you can get a job at a multinational firm in Italy, such as a transfer to an Italian bank, but rather how to work independently as an entrepreneur for smaller companies.

-Of course, you will need all your work papers in order if you are planning to earn your income in Italy and do your tax returns.
-Italian tax laws are complicated and you should seek out an accountant or commercialista to help you.
+Of course, you will need all your work papers in proper order to prepare your tax returns and plan to earn your income in Italy.
+Italian tax laws are complicated, and you should seek an accountant or commercialista to help you.

-If you work as an independent consultant, you should always have a written contract binding both parties.
+Should you choose to be an independent consultant, you should always have a written contract binding both parties.
 You can draft the contract in English.
-It is also wise to request a small deposit up front for any work.
-The deposit usually is not denied if the client is serious about the work you will render and about paying you.
+Requesting a small deposit upfront for any work is also wise.
+The deposit is usually authorized if the client is serious about the work you will render and about paying you.

 There are several possibilities for someone who wants to work in Italy.
-Our greatest advantage is our ability to speak English fluently.
-I have found that it has opened far many more doors for me than the MBA I possess.
+Our most significant advantage is our ability to speak English fluently.
+It has opened many more doors for me than the MBA I possess.

 Know Your Regions in Italy

-Employment in Italy is regionally oriented and the best research you can do before coming to Italy is to study the region you plan to come to.
-Ask yourself the following questions: What is the main industry or industries that this city or town is involved with?
-For instance, the city of Arezzo is the gold jewelry manufacturing capital of Italy and it has hundreds of big and small jewelry companies that export and may be looking for fluent English speakers.
+Employment in Italy is regionally oriented, and the best research you can do before coming to Italy is to study the region where you plan to work.
+Ask yourself the following questions: What is the primary industry (ies) that this city or town is involved with?
+For instance, the city of Arezzo is Italy's gold jewelry manufacturing capital, and it has hundreds of big and small jewelry companies that export and may be looking for fluent English speakers.
 What is the up-and-coming industry or company of this town?
-News events will steer you towards new health spas, new museums, new facilities, new tourism offices, etc. What is the history, culture, and attitude of the townspeople?
+News events will steer you toward new health spas, museums, facilities, tourism offices, etc. What is the history, culture, and attitude of the townspeople?
 Are they open to foreigners?
 What products do they excel in producing?
-For instance, the towns of Montepulciano and Montalcino are famous wine-producing centers with numerous companies that export to the U.S. These could be great venues for English-speaking people.
+For instance, the towns of Montepulciano and Montalcino are famous wine-producing centers with numerous companies that export to the U.S. These could be excellent venues for English-speaking people.

 A typical landscape in Tuscany.
 Photo © Transitions Abroad.